graphdeco-inria/hierarchical-3d-gaussians/README.md

 Now we will consolidate and merge all the chunk hierarchies:
     ```
     # Linux:
-    submodules/gaussianhierarchy/build/GaussianHierarchyMerger [path to output/trained_chunks] "0" [path to chunk colmap] [list of all the chunk names]
+    submodules/gaussianhierarchy/build/GaussianHierarchyMerger [path to output/trained_chunks] "0" [path to chunk colmap] [path to output merged.hier] [list of all the chunk names]

     # Windows:
-    submodules/gaussianhierarchy/build/Release/GaussianHierarchyMerger.exe [path to output/trained_chunks] "0" [path to chunk colmap] [list of all the chunk names]
+    submodules/gaussianhierarchy/build/Release/GaussianHierarchyMerger.exe [path to output/trained_chunks] "0" [path to chunk colmap] [path to output merged.hier] [list of all the chunk names]
     ```

 ## Slurm parameters